sunisdown/faster_cpython/pep_ast.rst

-`astoptimizer <https://bitbucket.org/haypo/astoptimizer/>`_ is an AST optimizer implementing various optimizations, but most interesting optimizations break the Python semantic (no guard is used to disable optimization if something changes).
+`astoptimizer <https://bitbucket.org/haypo/astoptimizer/>`_ is an AST optimizer implementing various optimizations, but most interesting optimizations break the Python semantics (no guard is used to disable optimization if something changes).

 Issue #17515: `Add sys.setasthook() to allow to use a custom AST